Monday, February 2, 2009

 2. Radiate confidence and optimism.
 Another well known blogger said that if a CEO did this, it showed he was clueless.
 I strongly disagree.
 Our people need to see that their leaders are not afraid, that we believe in our organization, and that we are committed to success.
 In recent SmartBreif reader poll, most business leaders said the media’s focus on the negative is hurting businesses.
 I think it’s true for leaders too – fear and pessimism will make your situation worse.

-3. On the other hand… that doesn’t mean we hide the truth and sugar coat bad news.
+3. Transparency.
+On the other hand… that doesn’t mean we hide the truth and sugar coat bad news.
 We can do both.
 Let people know exactly what the situation is and what needs to be done.
 Ask for their help.
 Yes, they can “handle the truth”, and once they get over it, will want to pitch in and be willing to sacrifice in the short term for the greater good.

 4. Enlist your team’s help.
 Give them a sense of control, something to do to help make a difference, even if it’s just a small difference.
 In a crisis, leaders make sure everyone is focused and engaged.

 7. Tough times are an opportunity to drive change and innovation.
 No one wants to listen to your radical ideas during good times – there’s no reason to change.
 Just be smart about it.
 I’m not talking about panic-driven change, rather well though out process improvements and innovation.
 It’s a great opportunity to ask “what if…”, and “why not?”
+The move to telehealth is a one example.

 8. Now’s the time to collaborate across functions.
 Big problems require big, enterprise-wide solutions, so tear down the walls and start working across boundaries.
 Think task forces, committees, action learning, and Kaizen workshops.
 Even sworn enemies should be able to band together to fight off an invasion of a common foe.